gradientzero/aqua-sdk/README.md

 # aqua-sdk

-SDK to generate data that can be used by the aqua-predict platform.
+SDK to generate data that can be used by the Aqua Predict platform.

 ## Setup